Brightify/Fetcher/README.md

 })
 ```

 This is probably the simplest code you can write (and simultaneously the ugliest).
-Also there is almost no difference between this and a normal [Alamofire](https://github.com/Alamofire/Alamofire) code.
+Also there is almost no difference between this and [Alamofire](https://github.com/Alamofire/Alamofire) code.
 But we can do some improvements:

 ```Swift
 let fetcher = Fetcher(requestPerformer: AlamofireRequestPerformer())